bhnord/activities/README.md

 Water Transportation Fair at Christopher Columbus Park/Long WharfFriday, July 11 from 11:00 a.
 <a href="https://wtmfair.eventbrite.com" target="_blank">info link</a>

-### BASTILLE DAY AT THE BEEHIVE

-**07/10 05:00PM - 07/11 12:30AM @ The Beehive Boston**
-Vive La Fête!
-Bastille Day at The Beehive — Thursday, July 10Get a head start on liberté and revelry—The Beehive (LA RUCHE) brings the spirit of Paris to the South End with a sultry Bastille Day celebration on Thursday, July 10.
-<a href="https://www.beehiveboston.com/bastilleday" target="_blank">info link</a>

 ### The Wild Robot: Summer Movie Night in the Park

 **07/11 07:45PM - 07/11 09:45PM @ Pagel Playground**